karmada-io/website/docs/userguide/scheduling/override-policy.md

 ## Overriders

 Karmada offers various alternatives to declare the override rules:
-- `ImageOverrider`: dedicated to override images for workloads.
+- `ImageOverrider`: overrides images for workloads.
-- `CommandOverrider`: dedicated to override commands for workloads.
+- `CommandOverrider`: overrides commands for workloads.
-- `ArgsOverrider`: dedicated to override args for workloads.
+- `ArgsOverrider`: overrides args for workloads.
+- `LabelsOverrider` overrides labels for workloads.
+- `AnnotationsOverrider` overrides annotations for workloads.
 - `PlaintextOverrider`: a general-purpose tool to override any kind of resources.

 ### ImageOverrider